tuulos/docs/README.md

 # Beautiful Literate Technical Documentation

 This project allows you to create rich, testable code documentation with notebooks.
+Don't worry - You can still use markdown if you want to.

 ## Background: Literate Documentation